hmc-cs159-fall25/hmc-cs159-fall25.github.io/_pages/schedule.md

 ---

-The current week is: **Week 5**.
+The current week is: **Week 6**.

-The topic for this week is: **Part-of-speech tagging**
+The topic for this week is: **Information retrieval and co-occurrence**

-This week's lecture covers J&M Chapters 17.2-17.4
+This week's lecture covers J&M Chapters 11.1 (up until 11.1.4) and 5.3-5.4.

-There are no additional readings for this week.
+This week's supplementary readings are: J&M Chapter 11.1.4

 ## Full schedule